uosjapuelks/tp/docs/UserGuide.md

 ### Reset all items: `reset`

-Use this command to reset Fridget
-- This erases all stored items in Fridget.
+Use this command to reset all the items in your fridge.

 Format: `reset`